 PLEASE USE CAUTION AND FOLLOW TRAFFIC CONTROL WHEN DRIVING THRU ALL CONSTRUCTION SITES.

-During August 2014, we anticipate a two day slurry project.
-The streets tentatively scheduled for this work are:
+The streets scheduled for this work are:

-Woodland Avenue (between Cedar and San Anselmo ave)
+Woodland Avenue (between Cedar and San Anselmo Ave)

-Sequoia (between Milbrae and Hilldale)
+Sequoia (between Millbrae and Hilldale)

-Raymond (Bolinas to Mariposa)
+Richmond (Bolinas to Mariposa)

-As you can see from the list, these streets are in fairly good to very good condition.
-This is the right time to apply a slurry seal.
 The slurry seal will help protect the asphalt from ultra violet and rain infiltration which cause further cracking and deterioration.
 These streets have already received rubberized crack seal treatment for major cracks.
 Several of these streets have localized areas of pavement failure.
 In July, contractor crews will be removing and replacing these localized areas in preparation of the slurry seal.

 2014 LED Street Light Retrofit Project

 There are 411 high pressure sodium (HPS) street lights throughout the Town of San Anselmo.
 The 2014 LED Street Light Retrofit project will convert these street lights to energy efficient Light Emitting Diode (LED) lights that will greatly reduce the Town’s energy consumption while at the same time maintaining existing light levels.
 The proposed project is in accordance with the Town’s Climate Action Change Plan and will reduce Green House Gas Emissions by approximately 140,000 lbs CO2 per year, removing the equivalent of 12 cars off the road per year.